 People have been investing outside the box lately.

 That's one (big) example.
-But there are other investment manias getting attention, too.
+But other investment manias have been getting attention, too.
 Backing up: an investing mania is when investors go wild and drive up the price on something.
 Sometimes WAY higher than it might actually be worth.
-See also: digital toilet paper art with the highest bid at more than $2,800 and Dogecoin’s price more than doubling in one day.
+See also: digital toilet paper art for more than $2,000 and Dogecoin's price more than doubling in one day.

 Crypto exchange Coinbase and investing apps like Robinhood have made trading easier.
-(PS: a 45-page SEC report found that Robinhood, which is often credited – or blamed – for helping make so-called “meme stocks” happen, did everything by the book.)
+(PS: a SEC report said Robinhood, which is often credited — or blamed — for helping make "meme stocks" happen, did everything by the book.)
 The pandemic's also given some investors enough time and boredom to get to know and invest in less familiar assets like Bitcoin and NFTs.

 Let's Skimm it.
 Plus a few other popular investments:

-NFT: Stands for "non-fungible token."
-That’s a unique digital asset that can’t be replaced.
+NFT: Stands for "non-fungible token," aka a unique digital asset that can't be replaced.
 It often takes the form of virtual art, but can be anything from a New York Times column to a TikTok to a digital home.
 When you purchase an NFT, you get a token secured by blockchain technology that says it's yours to keep.
 Or resell for a profit.
-NFT sales hit a record $2.5 billion in the first half of 2021 – largely thanks to celebs creating their own to sell.
+NFT sales surged to $10.7 billion in the third quarter of 2021 — largely thanks to celebs creating their own to sell.
 (Hi, Eminem, Paris Hilton, Snoop Dogg and Martha Stewart.)
 And platforms like Coinbase are looking to make NFT trading more accessible to the average person.